rdmpage/mycotaxon/README.md

-# mycotaxon
+# Mycotaxon

-Extracting metadata for articles in the journal Mycotaxon
+Extracting metadata for articles in the journal Mycotaxon from the Cybertruffle web site.